• Skip to main content

 So when anyone asks “Is it necessary?” — there is one thing you can do to make the conversation actually productive.

-Add the few missing words (shown in bold italic) that make the question actually useful: “Is this (fill in the proposed action) necessary to achieve the level of impact, inspiration and differentiation that will make anybody give a damn about what we’re doing and the value we bring?”
+“Is this (fill in the proposed action) necessary to achieve the level of impact, inspiration, and differentiation that will make anybody give a damn about what we’re doing and the value we bring?”

 CFOs and accounting personnel manage what they know and see.
 Those are the resources and currency they manage.

-Two such examples of leaders who use the future as their “currency” are Richard Branson and the late Steve Jobs.
-Richard Branson stated, “”Unless you dream, you’re not going to achieve anything,” and one of Steve Jobs’ favorite quotes was Wayne Gretsky’s, “I skate to where the puck is going to be, not where it has been.”
+Richard Branson stated, “Unless you dream, you’re not going to achieve anything,” and one of Steve Jobs’ favorite quotes was Wayne Gretsky’s, “I skate to where the puck is going to be, not where it has been.”

 Hence, the “balance sheets” between these two types are very different.